The Ultimate Patagonian Experience:

 Our Captain, Robin Westcott

-Robin Westcott has over 38 years of experience in this area which he is proud to call home.
+Robin Westcott has over 40 years of experience in this area which he is proud to call home.
 Robin has spent many days exploring this region by sailboat, motor vessels, by horseback and by foot and is the perfect guide for our adventures.
 A highly experienced fly fisherman and boat captain, he is able to share the subtle nuances of every nook and cranny with us.
-The Westcott family also owns an expansive estancia (or ranch) in the Guaitecas Archipelago just six hours north of the San Rafael glacier - complete with horseback riding and world class fly fishing (which we visit on our "Glaciers, Gauchos and Wilderness" Southern Tour).
+The Westcott family also owns an expansive estancia (or ranch) in the Guaitecas Archipelago just six hours north of the San Rafael glacier - complete with authentic Gauchos (Chilean cowboys) and world class fly fishing.

 Things To Know About Chile